Cancer affects every part of your life. So why only treat the body?

 I'm newly diagnosed

-You may still be in shock, trying to understand new medical jargon and feeling overwhelmed with what to do next.
-I can help by translating scan/biopsy reports and proposed treatment plans from your oncologist and walk alongside you as you determine which path to take.
+You might be in shock, trying to understand new medical terms and feeling overwhelmed with what to do next.

 02.